 The Security Code determines the programming mode and the accessibility of programming parameters.
-This code can be used along with the Program Mode Lock-out (Pralac) in the User Input Function parameter (Module 1).
+This code can be used along with the Program Mode Lock-out (Proloc) in the User Input Function parameter (Module 1).

 Two programming modes are available.
-Full Programming mode allows all unit parameters to be viewed and modified.
-Quick Programming mode permits only user selected values to be modified, but allows direct access to these values without having to enter Full Programming mode.
+Full Programming mode allows all parameters to be viewed and modified.
+Quick Programming mode permits only the Setpoint value and Output Time-out value to be modified, but allows direct access to these values without having to enter Full Programming mode.